postmanlabs/labs-docs/src/pages/docs/getting-started/settings.md

 **The working directory is also used by Newman.** Store files you want to upload to Newman in the working directory path that's saved in the collection.
 Learn more about [file uploads in Newman](/docs/running-collections/using-newman-cli/command-line-integration-with-newman/#file-uploads).

-**You cannot change the working directory in Postman for Web.** When you upload a file, Postman for Web creates a new folder with a random name in the `~/Postman/files` directory.
+**You can't change the working directory in Postman for Web.** When you upload a file, Postman for Web creates a new folder with a random name in the `~/Postman/files` directory.
 Postman stores the uploaded file in the new folder so you can use it when sending requests.
 To automatically sync files you upload to Postman for Web with your local working directory, make sure you are using the [Postman Desktop Agent](/docs/getting-started/installation-and-updates/#using-postman-on-the-web).

 **Be careful using files located outside your working directory.** To use files located outside your working directory when sending requests, turn on the **Allow reading files outside working directory** toggle.
 This option allows third-party collections to potentially read any file on your system.
 Use caution, and make sure you trust all third-party collections you are using before enabling this option.